Will you emcee our special event? Does it cost extra money?

 Are there ever any hidden fees?

 While many DJs have large lists of "hidden fees" including, use of a wireless microphone, setting up on a second floor of a building, lighting, etc. We Never Charge Any Hidden Fees.
 We pride ourselves in always being up front and honest.
+You will always find all of our prices listed right on our web site.

 Do you charge for dance lights?